Potato mushroom and onion skillet is a perfect go-to recipe for when you’re short of time and looking for a quick budget meal all in one pan.

 Plus, if there’s any left over then I can freeze it for those nights I’m too late home to cook anything.
 It’s quickly and easily re-heated in the oven or microwave.

-The thing that’s been taking up a lot of my time at the moment is the re-writing of all of the recipes.
+The thing that’s been taking up a lot of my time at the moment is not only work but the re-writing of all of my recipes.

-The re-writing of the recipes became necessary because of the “Easy Recipe” card code being out of date and not up to google standards.
-That meant my recipes weren’t being optimised to show up as high as possible in google search.
-So I’ve gradually been moving them over to the new WP Recipe Maker card.
+The re-writing of my recipes became necessary because of the “Easy Recipe” card code being out of date and not up to google standards.

 I’ve got just under 100 recipes out of a total of nearly 250 to re-write now.
 That’s not bad going since I mentioned it three months ago in the brussels sprout pesto with spiralized sweet potato recipe.